You can add a custom color to the inactive title bars. Here is how to change the inactive title bar color in Windows 10 & 11 OSes.

 # symbol, we don’t need it.

-3. All color hex codes are in RGB (Red, Green, Blue) format.
+Generally, all color hex codes are in RGB (Red, Green, Blue) format.
 So, if you divide the

-6F72BA hex code into RGB, you will get:
+6F72BA hex code into RGB, you get:

 - Red — 6F